 There were small decreases in prescription rates for the other 3 groups in the review.

 Prescriptions for benzodiazepines and z-drugs had already been decreasing.
-However, opioid medications showed the first downward trend following progressively increasing use rates up until 2016.
+However, opioid medications showed a downward trend following progressively increasing use rates until 2016.

 People are taking medicines for longer

-In 2018, around half of people prescribed these medicines had been taking each type of medicine for at least 1 year.
-This is much higher than in 2015, when most people had been receiving each drug for less than 3 months.
+In 2017-18, around half of people prescribed these medicines had been taking them for at least 1 year.

 There are inequalities in medicine use